 Short Course in Poultry Incubation.
-Three days, December 27 to 29.
+Three days, December 1 to 3, 1936.
 This course gives instruction, through lectures, demonstrations, and round-table discussion, in the principles of incubation and the production of eggs for hatching, based on the results of modern research in these fields.
 Admission is open to persons engaged in resident or extension teaching or in research, to college students, and to persons who own or manage a hatchery, breeding plant, or poultry farm, and who are at least eighteen years of age.
 For information write the Department of Poultry Husbandry.

 Short Course for Florists.
-Four days, January 16 to 19.
+Three days, January 12 to 14, 1937.
 This course is a review of the newer developments in the commercial flower business.
-It includes the consideration of problems of producing and preparing flowers for sale, of managing florists' stores, and of furnishing floral decorations for special occasions of al kinds.
+It includes the consideration of problems of producing and preparing flowers for sale.
 For information write the Department of Floriculture and Ornamental Horticulture.

 Short Course for Missionaries.
-Four weeks, January 23 to February 18.
+Four weeks, January 26 to Feburary 20, 1937.
 This course offers to missionaries working in rural areas, who are home on furlough, the opportunity to pursue studies related to the life of country people.
 Each missionary student is given personal help in dealing with the problems in which he is most interested.
 The morning periods are devoted to the fundamental courses, leaving the afternoons for specialized study.
 Particular attention is given to sociology of rural life, fundamentals of agriculture, rural education, nutrition, and health.
 For information write to the Director of Short Courses.